francoisledroff/chezlesbarbus/jaxlondon-abstract.md

-Abstract: Hairy Security: the many threats to a web application
+Hairy Security: the many threats to a web application

 It's getting dangerous out there, it's all over the news, IT security is simply no longer something one can ignore.

-In this session we'll model all the threats to a use case web application powered by a Java back-end.
+In this session we'll model all the threats to a typical web application powered by a Java back-end.
 We’ll have fun, state the obvious, debate and debunk a few security myths:

-* Yes, strong security come at price, it requires a brain,
+* Yes, strong security comes at price, it requires a brain,
 * No, strong security does not mean crappy user experience,
 * No, there is no silver bullet, be pragmatic,
 * Yes, they are many standards and frameworks (saml, oauth, jwt, 2-way-ssl ...)